shuocheng12/Udacity-Machine-Learning-Arvato-Capstone/README.md

 **`Arvato_capstone.ipynb`:** Jupyter Notebook that runs in the following three segments:

-0. 0.
-Data Cleaning and Transformation
+0. Data Cleaning and Transformation//
-1. Unsupervised Learning
+1. Unsupervised Learning//
-   2. Supervised Learning
+2. Supervised Learning//

 **`Kaggle_submission.ipynb:`** Jupyter Notebook for final submission amendments and testing more models